 - 1 A transport analysis supports the additional vehicular movements generated by the proposal.
-The analysis also includes enhancement of pedestrian and cycle movement. - 2 The development meets the energy efficiency requirements as set out in the Built Form Policy. - 3 The additional height does not result in any adverse impacts to adjoining properties with regard to solar access of outdoor living areas, major openings, solar collectors or spaces such as alfresco areas, outdoor dining and pedestrian arcades. - 5 A servicing analysis supports the additional demand on infrastructure. - 7 Retention and enhancement of places of heritage significance that may be located on the development site or immediately adjacent.
+The analysis also includes enhancement of pedestrian and cycle movement. - 2 The development meets the energy efficiency requirements as set out in the Built Form Policy. - 3 The additional height does not result in any adverse impacts to adjoining properties with regard to solar access of outdoor living areas, major openings, solar collectors or spaces such as alfresco areas, outdoor dining and pedestrian arcades. - 5 A servicing analysis supports the additional demand on infrastructure. - 7 Retention and enhancement of places of heritage significance that may be located on the development site or immediately adjacent. - 8 Provision of landscaping beyond the requirements of this structure plan.
+The additional landscaping is to feature advanced planting on both the podium as well as the storeys above, with evidence of the ability for this to grow and be sustained.

-Additional Criteria Points 8 Provision of landscaping beyond the requirements of this structure plan.
-10 9 Provision of energy efficiency infrastructure that goes beyond the requirements as set out in the Built Form Policy.
+Additional Criteria Points 9 Provision of energy efficiency infrastructure that goes beyond the requirements as set out in the Built Form Policy.
 10 10 Providing a dwelling type identified as a priority by the local government, such as aged and dependent dwellings, universal access dwellings, one-bedroom apartments, key-worker dwellings or other innovative housing models to meet demand.
 10 11 Public infrastructure improvements in the form of streetscape improvements, parkland enhancement and contribution to individual infrastructure items such as a boardwalk, pedestrian arcade, library, community hall etc within or in close proximity to the development.
-20 12 Development commits to deliver affordable dwellings in partnership with an approved housing provider or not-for- profit organisation recognised by the Housing Authority.
-30 13 Providing an entire new piece of community infrastructure such as a public/community space, new road at a minimum width of 6 metres (only including those shown on the Structure Plan map), new pedestrian laneway at a minimum width of 4 metres (only including those shown on the Structure Plan map), or communal bike parking facility with evidence that the 50 infrastructure is needed and supported within or in close proximity to the development.
+20 12 Development commits to deliver affordable dwellings in partnership with an approved housing provider or not-for-profit organisation recognised by the Housing Authority.
+20 13 Providing an entire new piece of community infrastructure such as a public/community space, new road at a minimum width of 6 metres (only including those shown on the Structure Plan map), new pedestrian laneway at a minimum width of 4 metres (only including those shown on the Structure Plan 40 erville Precinct Structure Plan City of Vincent map), or communal bike parking facility with evidence that the infrastructure is needed and supported within or in close proximity to the development.
+14 New Local or Neighbourhood public open space as defined by the City's Public Open Space Strategy.
+20